 The women started by saving their own daughters before reaching out to the rest.
 They have chosen to use the funds they save to support each other educate their children-both girls and boys.
 So far, they are celebrating their achievement where one of their members’ daughter is set to sit for final exams this year.

 ‘How do the girls manage to deal with peer pressure?
 Do some of them choose to undergo the cut just to fit in?, I probed.
-They reveal to me something a bit perturbing.
+They reveal to me something quite perturbing.

 ‘Sometimes when pressure is a lot, we lie about the cut’, Said one woman.
 The type of FGM performed here is excision-where the vaginal lips and the clitoris are scooped out.
-Under high secrecy, they revealed to me that they convince circumcisers to slightly cut a girls’ thigh using a sharp object-just for blood to drip.
+Under high secrecy, they revealed to me that they convince cutters to slightly cut a girls’ thigh using a sharp object-just for blood to drip.
 The girl sharply screams – that’s enough indication that she has gone through the ritual.
-The girl is asked to remain silent and continue with her studies.
-The circumciser is however paid triple the amount for risking her life by agreeing to tricks.
+A pact is made between the women and the girl- The girl is asked to remain silent and continue with her studies.
+The cutter is however paid triple the amount for risking her life by agreeing to tricks.

 ‘What if one day you are discovered?’
 I shockingly asked, my eyes growing wider.
 ‘We will deal with that when that time comes’ they said.
 ‘For now what we want is safety for our girls’ expressed another woman.
-They value education.
-They know that the educated children will be their instrument for change in the their society.
+These women value education.
+They know that the educated children will be their instrument for change in Sagartula.

 Laisamis is arid.
 Rains come in the month of December through to January.
 During this time there is plenty of milk and blood since livestock have enough pasture to graze.
 This is considered the best time for FGM and child marriage.
 Child marriage is done to replace the livestock lost during drought through dowry- exchange of livestock for a girl.